icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09_instruments.md

 >2.
 The lag of the instrument is somewhat large for the ideal determination of maximum instantaneous conditions.

-The rotating-disk icing meter was later used extensively in aircraft icing statistical studies.
+The rotating-disk icing meter was later used in aircraft icing statistical studies.
+The flight data obtained in 1948-49 is documented in the later NACA-TN-1904 [^3].
+The rotating-disk icing meter was used in conjunction with a multicylinder device, as the it could provide a continuous, higher resolution record of LWC values.
+The rotating-disk icing meter reports continuous values averaged over several seconds with about a 12 second lag, while the multicylinder values are averaged over one to several minutes.

 I do not know of a current use of the technology.

 ###Capillary Collector